harishB97/Book2Braille/README.md

 ### What is Book2Braille?

 Book2Braille is a solution that is built to aid people with visual impairments in the field of science.
-The aim of the solution is to convert equations and texts from scientific books into Braille therby making it accessible for visually impaired people.
+The aim of the solution is to convert equations and texts from scientific books into Braille thereby making it accessible for visually impaired people.

-In depth details of the implementation and our motivation behind the project can be found over [here]().
+In depth details of the implementation and our motivation behind the project can be found over [here](https://drive.google.com/file/d/1fPOmdNyMbynQqpw4tFjVQ4-tJSE5wjyI/view?usp=sharing).

 ### Setup
 ---